LuizAVManoel/oculus_extinguisher/README.md

 ## Objective

 The aim of this project is to "erase" the eyeglasses of photos by filling removed pixels from people's faces.

-For this, we will use an Image Inpainting Technique Based on the Fast Marching Method.
-The idea is to replace the glasses estimating the image smoothness as a weighted average over a known image neighborhood of the pixel to inpaint.
-The algorithm will be implemented in python using the pseudocode provided in article "An Image Inpainting Technique Based on the Fast Marching Method" - Alexandru Telea, Eindhoven University of Technology.
+We will use an Image Inpainting Technique Based on the Fast Marching Method.
+The idea behind such method is to replace the eyeglasses estimating the image smoothness as a weighted average over a known neighborhood of the pixel to inpaint.

+The algorithm will be implemented in python using the pseudocode provided on the article "An Image Inpainting Technique Based on the Fast Marching Method" - Alexandru Telea, Eindhoven University of Technology.

 <br/>